capital market

 Inflows to developing countries and economies

-(the latter comprising South-East
+in transition (the latter comprising South-East

 Europe and CIS) rose by 16% and 41%,